Protein Synthesis Summary

 All cells function through their proteins.
 Protein function is defined by their molecular function , localization within cell and involvement in a particular biological process.
 All components of protein function are defined by the exact composition, structure and conformation of the proteins, which is encrypted within the DNA region (called locus) encoding that protein.
 With the process of protein synthesis biological cells generate new proteins, which on the other hand is balanced by the loss of cellular proteins via degradation or export.

-Within the process called Transcription, the information encoded in the DNA is copied to a RNA molecule as one strand of the DNA double helix is used as a template.
+Transcription is the first of overall two protein synthesis steps.
+During transcription, the information encoded in the DNA is copied to a RNA molecule as one strand of the DNA double helix is used as a template.
 The RNA molecule is sent to the cytoplasm, which helps to bring all components required for the actual protein synthesis together – amino acids, transport RNAs, ribosomes, etc. In the cytoplasm the protein polymers are actually “synthesized” through chemical reactions – that is why the process is known as “protein synthesis” or even more precisely – “protein biosynthesis”.

 The RNA copy of the protein genetic information encoded in DNA molecule is produced in the nucleus and it is called messenger RNA (mRNA).
 Each mRNA encodes the information for a single protein and is much smaller in size compared to the DNA molecule.
 This makes possible for mRNA molecules to exit the nucleus through tiny openings called nuclear pores.
 Once it exits the nucleus and enters the cytoplasm, the mRNA could interact with a cellular structure known as a ribosome, which serves as the cell’s assembler within the process of protein synthesis.
 The ribosome consists of proteins and ribosome RNA molecules (rRNA), which are organized in two subunits.
 The mRNA initially binds to just one of the ribosome sub-units.